304 North Cardinal St.

 In addition, there are numerous environmentally friendly features aimed at increasing local biodiversity:

 This helped Phoenix Heights win the 2007 Sustainable London Award by The Building Centre.
 In addition, before the Sustainable homes schemes introduction in 2008, new residential developments where certified using the EcoHomes standard.
-As a result of the green credentials at 4 Mastmaker Road, the development was awarded an EcoHomes Excellent rating, the highest available.
+Due to the green credentials at 4 Mastmaker Road, the development was awarded an EcoHomes Excellent rating, the highest available.

 There are two main problems for families in many local developments